MRiDeb/ComparingClassifiers/README.md

 PolynomialFeatures with Degree, which resulted in 1770 columns.

-Followed by Sequential Feature Selector to select 5 columns: nr.employed, job duration, pdays, contact month duration, month pdays, euribor3m, pdays, nr.employed^2
+Followed by Sequential Feature Selector to select 5 columns (These looks like the most improt features):

+nr.employed,

+job duration,

+pdays,

+contact month duration,

+month pdays,

+euribor3m,

+pdays,

+nr.employed^2

 After this, I ran all four models again, and the following results were obtained: